Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Future Research Directions

 \subsection{Security and Privacy with Human-in-the-Loop}

-Security and privacy are always critical, especially for ECoTI with human-in-the-loop.
-This may involve identifying potential vulnerabilities and threats in both master and controlled domains associated with data collection and processing, and the development of novel security and privacy mechanisms, such as differential privacy methods, to mitigate these risks.
-Moreover, legal, ethical and moral considerations corresponding to the implementation of HDT have to be taken into account.
+Security and privacy are always critical, especially for IC-HDT-ECoTI with human-in-the-loop.
+This may involve identifying potential vulnerabilities and threats in both physical controlled and HDT domains associated with data collection and processing, and the development of novel security and privacy mechanisms, such as differential privacy methods, to mitigate these risks.
+Moreover, legal, ethical and moral considerations corresponding to the implementation of HDT have to be also taken into account.